Developer Guide

 #set($rsFloors = $stmtFloors.executeQuery())

-GUIDs should also be used when accessing data fields on application pages in the Velocity context.
-To do this, the key "page.requiredDataFields.mode" must be set to "all" in the settings of the respective page. (the quickest method to provide all of the data group's data fields via GUIDs).
-This is also the basis for the access in the Velocity templates from the previous section.
+GUIDs should also be used to access data fields on application pages in the Velocity context.
+To do this, set the "page.requiredDataFields.mode" key to "all" in the settings for the respective page.
+This is the fastest way to expose all data fields in the data group using GUIDs.
+It also serves as the basis for accessing the Velocity templates discussed in the previous sections.

-In the Velocity context, the saved data can be accessed with the following method:
+In the Velocity context, the stored data can then be accessed using the following methods:

 $DC.getValueHolder("GUID_DATA_FIELD").getValue()